TL;DR

 While navigating barriers individually, recognize that these barriers are systemic problems warranting advocacy.
 Professional associations and conference organizers can do more to make events accessible: sliding scale registration, virtual options, childcare support, regional programming.

 If you gain positions of influence in professional associations, remember the barriers you faced.
 Advocate for accessibility.
-Support programming that doesn't assume all members have equal resources.
 The current barriers aren't inevitable—they're choices that can be changed.
+This advocacy work itself contributes to your professional identity formation as you develop your voice in the field.

 Your financial constraints don't diminish your professional worth.
-The student who can't afford conferences is no less capable than the student with family support.
 Finding creative pathways around barriers demonstrates resourcefulness.
 But the barriers themselves are problems that the field should address.

 Graduate School Success Video Series